 - More than 600,000 people heard us on radio;

 - More than 500,000 people saw us online;

 - And, we showcased 34 industry sectors; directly engaging with more than 1,600 young people across 50 workplace tours nationwide.

 The campaign is jointly owned and managed by a consortium of forward-thinking industry training organisations - BCITO, Careerforce, Connexis, Competenz, HITO, MITO, ServiceIQ, Primary ITO and Skills Organisation.

-Collectively, we represent more than 143,000 learners and 10,000 employers who collectively make up 75% of the workforce.
+Collectively, we represent more than 146,000 learners and over 10,000 employers who collectively make up 75% of the workforce.